 So if Dr. Boylan is right and Lockheed really did develop such an aircraft it would make sense why the DOD, in part, would create the Joint Strike Fighter Program and award the contract to Boeing.

 Yes, it is expensive to build jet fighters.
 But with our National Debt of currently 28 trillion dollars and continuing to rise, why is money an object of concern for building more aircraft for our military?
 We seem to continue to spend money we don’t have without much concern.

-After Lockheed won the contract and began building the F-35, the cost to build them was three times what was initially planned for the JSF.
+After Lockheed won the Joint Strike Fighter contract and began building the F-35, the cost to build them was three times what was initially planned for the JSF.
 But nobody seems to be that much concerned about the high cost even though the Air Force admits the F-35 is a failure.

-So why was Lockheed Martin awarded the JSF contract?
+So why was Lockheed Martin awarded the Joint Strike Fighter contract?
 Was the F-35 the only thing keeping their doors open?
 It didn’t matter that Boeing lost the competition.
 They build commercial planes for a living.
 Not fighter aircraft.

 Imagine this.
 You are the head of the DOD and you have inside knowledge that Lockheed Martin has been developing a top secret aircraft that you don’t want the public to know about but you need that aircraft to continue to be developed.
 How do you make sure that Lockheed continues to do its job without anyone knowing?
 You have Lockheed build a fighter aircraft that the public would know about so no one asks questions about the X-22A fighter disc if Lockheed had lost the contract.